wigging/pythonic/_posts/flask/bokeh-htmx.md

 ---
-title: Bokeh graph with Htmx and Flask
+title: Bokeh Graph with Htmx and Flask
 date: February 4, 2023
 ---